Underglazing with Split Cups For a Marbling Effect – A Step-by-Step Guide

 Once you’ve achieved the desired pattern, let the underglaze dry.

-Underglaze Can Be Mixed and reused, which reduces waste and makes it more efficient to use.
+Underglaze Can Be Mixed and reused, reducing waste and making it more efficient to use.

 Second Split Cup Underglazes